guleisgo0/PurplePlaceHell/README.md

   - Purble pairs game:
     - Basic game works.
 Matching tiles.
     - Ability to change grid size
-    - Timer (Currently counting in seconds), if it get's to zero the game resets
+    - Timer counting down in "minutes:seconds" format, when timer reaches zero you fail
+    - Upon matching a clock tile your time increases by 50 seconds
     - NO WIN FUNCTIONALITY YET
-    - NONE OF THE SPECIAL TILES HAVE FUNCIONALITY YET